BuvinJT/distbuilder/docs/LowLevel.md

 here.
 When available, this is **disabled** by default.
 You must explicitly opt to allow a reboot by including this switch.

+**-o / --outfile**: The path where you would like output messages written to.
+If using this, it is up to you to purge the file.
+An "output" file is only produced for "notable" messages.
+It does not contain debug output, nor a simple success message.
+Most of the time, such a file will not be produced despite specifying this argument.
+It is only created to pass back information such as a need to reboot your machine.

+**-e / --errfile**: The path where you would like error details written to.
+If using this, it is up to you to purge the file.
+The creation of this file by the installer indicates an error occurred (in addition to a non-zero exit code from the process).

 **-d / --debug**: Enable debugging output.

 **_keeptemp=true**: DEBUGGING feature: Leave scripts in a temp